-Here is the first volume of Monsoon Name Riddles for the year.
+Here is the second volume of Monsoon Name Riddles for the year.
 How many can you figure out?

 Not sure of some of your classmates' names?
 Here's a list of all the students (and 7th and 8th grade student assistants) on the team.

 57: All known

 19: Jaya K , Bentley S